khanshoaib3/minecraft-access/README.md

 3. Row and Column Format in Crafting Input Slots = The speaking format of row and column, the first %d is for row and second %d is for column.
 4. Delay (in milliseconds) = Pauses the execution of this feature after each cycle for the given amount of milliseconds.

+## Mouse Simulation

+When you are playing with this mod, most of the time your dominant hand will be fixed on the keyboard instead of the mouse.
+This feature provides customizable keys to simulate mouse operations with the keyboard keys for your convenience.

+Please note that:

+* The keys in this feature only work when there is no screen open.
+* You need to keep the `Attack/Destroy` key, `Use Item/Place Block` key and `Pick Block` key remain on default mouse keys, so the mouse simulation keys can perform corresponding operations.

+**Keybindings and combinations:-**

+1. Left Mouse Sim Key (default: `[` (left bracket)) = Simulates left mouse key, the default `Attack/Destroy` key.
+2. Middle Mouse Sim Key (default: `\` (back slash)) = Simulates middle mouse key, the default `Pick Block` key.
+3. Right Mouse Sim Key (default: `]` (right bracket)) = Simulates right mouse key, the default `Use Item/Place Block` key.
+4. Mouse Wheel Scroll Up Key (default: `;` (semicolon)) = Simulates mouse wheel scroll up, switching items in Hotbar forward.
+5. Mouse Wheel Scroll Down Key (default: `'` (apostrophe, prime, single quote)) = Simulates mouse wheel scroll down, switching items in Hotbar backward.

+**Configuration Options:-**

+1. Enabled = Enables this feature.
+2. Scroll Delay (in milliseconds) = Pauses the execution of mouse scroll operations after each scroll for the given amount of milliseconds.

 ## Read Crosshair